-How To Speed Up Your Android Phone [November 2019]
+How To Speed Up Your Android Phone [December 2020]

 But, over time, your device naturally grows slower, and that feeling of shiny new tech begins to wear away.
-Your phone’s RAM begins to get oversaturated with installed and active apps.
-Those same apps take up more and more room on your phone’s internal storage.
-You keep thousands of photos, videos, and screenshots saved on your phone, and after a while, loading anything, from a web page to pulling up your email can take an excruciating long amount of time.
+Your phone’s RAM becomes oversaturated with apps both used and unused, and those same apps take up more and more room on your phone’s internal storage.
+Meanwhile, you store thousands of photos, videos, and screenshots saved on your phone, and after a while, loading anything, from a web page to pulling up your email can take an excruciatingly long amount of time.